maemo-leste/maemo-user-guide/source/chapters/clock.rst

 You can scroll through the cities list.

 .. note:: Finger scrolling doesn't work.
 Use the keyboard keys to navigate through the list.
-See :ref:`Known bugs`.
+See :ref:`summary:Known bugs`.

 To search through the list, start typing the name of the place you're looking for.

-.. note:: Check out :ref:`Interface and user interaction` about ways to do this.
+.. note:: Check out :ref:`chapters/ui:Input and keyboard` about ways to do this.

 As you start typing, the results will be narrowed down, and then you will be able to easier select the desired city.